unxmaal/booterizer/README.md

 booterizer is designed to quickly configure a Raspberry Pi or a disposable VM to boot a specific version of the SGI IRIX installer over the network on an SGI machine without a whole lot of fuss.

+## Supported IRIX Versions

-booterizer also works with IRIX 6.5.22 for older SGI systems that can run 6.5 booterizer even works with IRIX 5.3 for classic SGI systems that cannot run 6.5.x (See Callahan's Booterizer 5.3 https://github.com/callahan-44/booterizer )
+booterizer was designed for IRIX 6.5.30, the last version of IRIX for SGI.
+Use this as your first choice. booterizer also fully supports IRIX 6.5.22 for older SGI systems that can run 6.5.
+Use this for Older Indys and Challenge L servers. booterizer even works with IRIX 5.3 for classic SGI systems that cannot run 6.5.x (See Callahan's Booterizer 5.3 https://github.com/callahan-44/booterizer )